Note: A self-signed certificate was used for the purpose of this tutorial.

 Select User Groups which are allowed access to network resources i.e., can remote desktop to servers on the network.
 For this tutorial, I will select the Domain Admins group as I have already selected Domain Admins as the group which can use the Remote Desktop Gateway.
 Then click Next.

 Select a group that contains the servers that you want the above user groups to be able to remote desktop to.

-For this tutorial, we will use the built-in group called Domain Controllers.
+For this tutorial on how to setup a remote desktop gateway, we will use the built-in group called Domain Controllers.
 You can create additional groups containing servers that are related or belong to particular departments.
 In this way, in the previous steps you can assign groups based on department users and allow them only to access particular servers.

 Click Check Name to make sure the group is found, and then click OK, then Next.

 If the remote desktop port on the servers were changed from the default, use this screen to specify the port.
 Otherwise, select Allow connections only to port 3389.
 Click Next, then Finish.

 Confirm creation of the Authorization policies, then click Close.